johannaschwarz/lazygit/docs/Config.md

   # This can be toggled from within Lazygit with the '~' key, but that will not change the default.
   showFileTree: true

+  # If true, show the number of lines changed per file in the working tree view
+  showNumberOfLineChanges: true

   # If true, show a random tip in the command log when Lazygit starts
   showRandomTip: true